Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Transcendent Learning: +1 leader level cap from +2, +1 to starting leader skill and 75% to leader leveling speed from +50%
  * Enigmatic Engineering: +4 encryption from +2 and ascension perks required dropped to 0 from 1
  * Galactic Force Projection: +5% sublight speed
- * Consecrate Worlds:
-  * Can now consecrate an occupied world
+ * Consecrate Worlds: Can now consecrate an occupied world
-  * Capitals or Second Home have a 30% chance of being a Respected World, 60% chance of being a Venerated World and 10% of being a Holy world
-  * Worlds with either Titanic Life, Atmospheric Aphrodisiac or Natural Beauty have a 15% chance of being a Respected World, 65% chance of being a Venerated World and 20% of being a Holy world
-  * Planets with Dead God, Paradise Made, Sentinels or the Loop Temple Pilgrims' Way event have a 100% chance of being a Holy World

 ## Traditions